ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 data](https://github.com/ml-explore/mlx-examples/tree/main/lora/data) in the
 correct format.

+Datasets can be specified in `*.jsonl` files locally or loaded from Hugging Face.

+### Local Datasets

 For fine-tuning (`--train`), the data loader expects a `train.jsonl` and a `valid.jsonl` to be in the data directory.
 For evaluation (`--test`), the data loader expects a `test.jsonl` in the data directory.

 Currently, `*.jsonl` files support three data formats: `chat`, `completions`, and `text`.
 Here are three examples of these formats: